alexirpan/alexirpan.github.io/_posts/2017-08-22-friendship-paradox.markdown

 There's a branch of mathematics called category theory.
-I don't know it very well, but the impression I get is that you let objects represent something, you let arrows represent some relation between symbols, and then you interpret all of mathematics as special cases of those objects and arrows.
-Like, say, finance.
+I don't know it very well, but the impression I get is that you let objects represent something, you let arrows represent some relation between objects, and then you interpret all of mathematics as special cases of those objects and arrows.
+This lets you do things like [explain finance with commutative diagrams](https://hoj201.wordpress.com/2016/04/03/finance-explained-in-commutative-diagrams/).

-As a shoutout to the category theory fans reading this, let's make a bunch of wild claims about society, based on different interpretations of vertices and edges!
+I know at least one fan of category theory is going to read this, so as an homage, let's make a bunch of wild claims about society by forming different interpretations of vertices and edges.

 Let vertices be Twitter accounts.
 An edge connects $$u$$ to $$v$$ if $$u$$ follows $$v$$.
-These are directed edges.
-On average, the accounts you follow have more followers than you do.
+In the producer view, on average the accounts you follow have more followers than you.
+In the consumer view, the people who follow you are more likely to follow more people than you.

-Let's have vertices be people again, except instead of friendship, let's say there's an edge from $$u$$ to $$v$$ if $$u$$ has a crush on $$v$$.
-These are also directed edge.
-On average, the people you crush on receive more attention than you do.
-Awww, that's kinda sad.
-But let's consider the other direction.
-On average, people who have crushes on you crush on more people than you do.
-Uhhhh, okay, that didn't really help.
+Let vertices be people.
+Instead of friendship, say there's an edge from $$u$$ to $$v$$ if $$u$$ has a crush on $$v$$.
+To the disappointment of many people, crushes aren't symmetric.
+In the producer view, on average the people you crush on have more admirers than you do.
+In the consumer view, on average people who have crushes on you have crushes on more people than you do.
+I don't know if this makes anyone feel better about their romantic life, but there you go?

 Again, let vertices be people.
 This time, there is an edge from $$u$$ to
-$$v$$ if $$v$$ read something that $$u$$ wrote.
+$$v$$ if $$u$$ writes something that $$v$$ reads.
+In the producer view, on average your readership is smaller than the readerships of other writers.
-On average, the writers whose works you read get more readers than you do.
-We could substitute writing with any form of communication.
-Blogs, articles, Facebook posts, Youtube videos, tweets, research papers, memes...in general, anyone who prolifically creates content not only makes lots of things, but becomes well-known *for* making lots of things.
+In the consumer view, on average the people who read your work read more things than you do.
+Now, not everybody writes, but we could substitue writing with any form of communication.
+Blogs, articles, Facebook posts, speeches, Youtube videos, research papers, memes...in general, anyone who prolifically creates content not only makes lots of things, but becomes well-known *for* making lots of things.
-Their reputation precede them and outgrows them too.
+Their reputation both precedes them and outgrows them.

 \* \* \*
 {: .centered }